 One of the most commonly used methods to create a calorie deficit is through exercise, which could involve anything from walking the dog to running intervals at high intensity.
 The right activity depends entirely on your goals.

 If you’re looking for weight loss, higher-intensity activities are often ideal because they burn more calories per minute.
-Aim for 30 minutes of cardiovascular exercise (e.g., jogging) plus two strength-training sessions each week—and increase either or both in duration or intensity as needed to continue seeing results (1)!
+Aim for 30 minutes of cardiovascular exercise at least 5 days of the week (e.g., jogging) plus two strength-training sessions each week—and increase either or both in duration or intensity as needed to continue seeing results (1)!

 When you set out to achieve a calorie deficit via exercise, keep in mind that it’s not just about what you do—it’s also about when you do it.